llewibyr/yu-gi-oh-lab/planning.md

     -Users will be able to add and create their own Yu-Gi-Oh cards in the database.

-        -We as kids grew up watching Yu-Gi-Oh and it change our entire lives evening keeping us out of the streets, so we want give back!!!
+        -We as kids grew up watching Yu-Gi-Oh and it change our entire lives evening keeping us out of the streets, so we want to give back!!!

     Links - https://github.com/llewibyr/yu-gi-oh-lab